-The song, which we now know as "Home on the Range," eventually became the Kansas state song and became known nationally as a standard.
+The song, which we now know as "Home on the Range," was adopted as the Kansas state song in 1947 and became known nationally as a standard.
 John Lomax, a Texas college professor, published the song in 1910 thinking it was an anonymous cowboy song.
 By that time Higley and Kelly had died.

 In 1933 President Franklin D. Roosevelt said the song was a favorite of his and this attention caused the song to be widely played and become popular.
 William and Mary Goodwin, a married couple from Arizona, then claimed to be the authors and demanded a large amount of money from various businesses and individuals for the use of "their" song.